 However, certain crimes such as those punishable by up to life in prison, driving offenses and criminal sexual conduct, are not eligible for expungement.

 So, what can our attorneys at McDonald Pierangeli Macfarlane, PLLC, do to help you succeed in your efforts to have crimes removed from your record?
 To begin, the application and process to initiate the proceedings can be complicated and time-consuming.
 Our experienced attorneys can and will assist you in understanding and streamlining the process.
 In some courts there is a several month wait from the time your application is filed until it is heard.
 So, there is not a day to waste in getting your application and materials filed.

 Next, the Michigan State Police, Prosecuting Attorney’s Office and the Attorney General will all be notified of your motion and can appear at the hearing or object to your expungement.
 Our attorneys will assist you in preparing for the hearing and strongly advocate on your behalf in persuading the judge that you deserve to have a fresh start.

 Additionally, if your crime involved a victim, that victim will likely be notified that you are trying to have the conviction removed and they have a right to appear at your hearing and give their opinion as to whether you should have the offense removed from your record.

-If you are interested in a second chance or have questions regarding your eligibility to have your public record cleared in Michigan, call one of our experienced lawyers at McDonald Pierangeli Macfarlane, PLLC at 616-426-9609, or fill out the contact form on this site.
+If you are interested in a second chance or have questions regarding your eligibility to have your public record cleared in Michigan, call one of our experienced lawyers in Grand Rapids at McDonald Pierangeli Macfarlane, PLLC at 616-426-9609, or fill out the contact form on this site.